tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Preferred Label

-'EXTERNAL_PREREQUISITES_NOT_MET'
+nan

 ### Label

-'EXTERNAL_PREREQUISITES_NOT_MET'

-## Controlled Value

-'EXTERNAL_PREREQUISITES_NOT_MET'
+'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because a bdq:sourceAuthority was not available or was off-line.
+If the test is run at a later time, it may produce a different result.'

 ### Type

 NamedIndividual

+## Superclass

+'EXTERNAL_PREREQUISITES_NOT_MET'

 ### Definition

-'A bdq:Response.status used to indicate that a bdq:Response.result was not generated because a bdq:sourceAuthority was not available or was off-line.
-If the test is run at a later time, it may produce a different result.'
+'EXTERNAL_PREREQUISITES_NOT_MET'

+### Comment

+'EXTERNAL_PREREQUISITES_NOT_MET'

 ********************